Edge Delta HTTP Pull Source

 parameters

-The parameters field enables you to add query parameters to the requests, if your endpoint supports them.
+The parameters field enables you to add static query parameters to the requests.
 It is specified as a list of key-value pairs.
+For dynamic parameters, use the parameter_expressions field instead.

 nodes: